fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 With these changes, one issue comes to light: our data does not conform anymore to our types.

-This is bacause *a string can't be assumed to be an enum*.
+This is because *a string can't be assumed to be an enum*.

 Since the example data we are loading is offering the _Weather_ and _Visibility_ values as strings, the union type of separate types of strings (_type  Weather = 'sunny' | 'rainy' ..._) can be compared to the values we are saving, whether the input string is one of the accepted strings or not.
 But when using _enums`, this is not anymore the case, because the values of an enum type are not parsed when comparing the values.